 Best for stomach sleepers: Elite Rest Firm Memory Foam Pillow

 As a rule of thumb, stomach sleepers should avoid memory foam.
-Most memory foam pillows aren’t soft enough, will prevent your head from getting close enough to the mattress to align your spine, and the loft will injure your neck.
+Most memory foam pillows aren’t soft enough, they’ll prevent your head from getting close enough to the mattress to align your spine, and the loft will injure your neck.
 But rules are meant to be broken, right?
 This memory foam pillow is low, soft, and cozy enough for stomach sleepers to get their money’s worth.
 At just 2.5 inches of loft, you’d be hard-pressed to find a memory foam pillow with lower loft.

 Best for back sleepers: The Purple Pillow

 Without the cover, the Purple Pillow is a bit odd-looking to be sure.
 However, this alien pillow has been keeping customers rested since 2016 when it was introduced on Kickstarter.
-Designed with a gridded polymer to give you a nice, even cushion all the way around the pillow, it’s perfect for back sleepers.
+Designed with a polymer grid to give you a nice, even cushion all the way around the pillow, it’s perfect for back sleepers.

 It’s soft and squishy, so you won’t be craning your neck forward all night, but it’s also supportive and lifting, so you won’t tilt your head backward and wake up the neighbors with your snores.
 The Purple Pillow is unique from top to bottom, even down to its hefty weight of 10 pounds.